Home Latest Biography Mission Impact Contact

 "What books will teach me about the forms of psychology underpinning your work?"

 This information is scattered across hundreds of books that I've read and many of my most important learnings came not from individual books, but from the cross referencing of assorted published writings combined with personal and professional experience.
 To that effect the books I recommend as core learning platforms for those interested are my 184 page PDF book Collative Learning Systems, my 48 page PDF book How To Make Great Films On Rock Bottom Budgets and my 79 page PDF book on the topic of Stanley Kubrick's professional working habits Lessons From Stanley.
-There are additional articles on psychology available on my INSIGHT page.
+Thesee and additional articles on psychology are available on my INSIGHT page.

 "I don’t agree with all your insights."